apache/mxnet/docs/how_to/add_op_in_backend.md

 }                                                                            // 23
 ```
 - Lines 1-6: Backward function has the same signature as forward function.
-- Lines 7-9: Verifying the sizes of the function arguments.
+- Lines 7-9: Verify the sizes of the function arguments.
 One thing to note
 that since the gradient of the input depends on both the gradient of the output and
 the input tensor itself, `inputs` must contain two `TBlob`s.
 - Line 10: Get the stream of the context for serializing asynchronous executions.